 Students will get lots of support in helping them make these important GCSE choices.
 This help includes a meeting with a senior member of staff to discuss options and offer further advice and guidance.
-These guidance meetings will start taking place next term.

 At any stage in the process parents must not hesitate to contact us if you have any questions or require further support.